Saturday, 10 August 2013

 Slower rates of advance are indicated if

-• or if the kiln is side fired or has cool spots.
+• the kiln is side fired or has cool spots.

-• If the piece is tack fused, you need to slow the rates of advance.
+• the piece is tack fused, you need to slow the ramp rate by half.

 Remember that these numbers can only be used as a guide in conducting you own experiments.